Skip to main content

 VILF allows countries or institutions to:

-• integrate evidence and learning across institutions,
+• establish a shared frame for evidence and learning across institutions,

 • align innovation with public value, strategic outcomes, and policy impact,